Colin Paulsen brings lawsuit against City of Watertown, claiming smaller signs caused his loss in Senate race.

 If you’re on the City Council, and you can’t spell it correctly in your lawsuit, people might question if your head is screwed on right.

 Collin Paulsen lost one election because voters judged Lee Schoenbeck to be the better man.
-I suspect when he’s up for his next election, they’ll remember this, and think the same about his next opponent as well.
+I suspect when Colin is up for his next election, voters will remember this, and think the same about his next opponent as well.

-One thought on “Colin Paulsen brings lawsuit against City of Watertown, claiming smaller signs caused his loss in Senate race.”
+9 thoughts on “Colin Paulsen brings lawsuit against City of Watertown, claiming smaller signs caused his loss in Senate race.”

 Why doesn’t Schoenbeck just get fined if his signs were illegal?